praekeltfoundation/ways-of-working/docs/tools.rst

 use Hub_ - however your Jira_ ticket's status will not automatically change when the feature branch lands, so you will need to update this yourself.

+Please read `Useful Github Patterns <http://blog.quickpeople.co.uk/2013/07/10/useful-github-patterns/>`_ to see ways of working with branches and pull requests that we like.

 Hub
 ---